In this article

 nslookup myip.dnsfilter.com.

-- DNSFilter was not configured as the default nameserver for this computer
+- DNSFilter is not configured as the device’s DNS server

 - Confirm the network points to the DNSFilter Anycast IP addresses (103.247.36.36 and 103.247.37.37)